The Department of the Premier and Cabinet is committed to preventing violence against women and is proudly a White Ribbon accredited workplace.

 We recognise that violence against women is grounded in gender inequality.
 As a workplace, we play a critical role in creating the necessary cultural change to stop violence against women, both inside and outside the workplace.

-Through participation in the Workplace Equality and Respect Project, we promote women’s equal participation in the workforce, respectful relationships in the workplace, and the breaking down of harmful stereotypes about men’s and women’s roles at work and in society.
+We promote women’s equal participation in the workforce, respectful relationships in the workplace, and the breaking down of harmful stereotypes about men’s and women’s roles at work and in society.

 Recognising violence against women